-A parent/guardian may submit to the Superintendent or designee a written request to correct or remove from his/her child's record any information concerning the child which the parent/guardian alleges to be any of the following:
+A written request to the custodian of records is made to correct or remove information from a child's record which the parent alleges to be any of the following:

-- 1. Inaccurate - 2.
-An unsubstantiated personal conclusion or inference - 3.
-A conclusion or inference outside of the observer's area of competence - 4.
-Not based on the personal observation of a named person with the time and place of the observation noted - 5.
-Misleading - 6.
-In violation of the privacy or other rights of the student
+- Inaccurate; - An unsubstantiated personal conclusion or inference; - A conclusion or inference outside of the observer's area of competence;

-Within 30 days of receiving a request to correct or remove information from a record, the Superintendent or designee shall meet with the parent/guardian and with the employee (if still employed) who recorded the information in question.
-The Superintendent shall then sustain or deny the allegations.
-However, in accordance with Section 49066, the Superintendent shall not order a pupil's grade to be changed unless the teacher who determined the grade is, to the extent practicable, given an opportunity to state orally, in writing, or both, the reasons for which the grade was given and is, to the extent practicable, included in all discussions relating to the changing of the grade.
+- Not based on the personal observation of a named person with the time and place of the observation noted; - Misleading; and/or - In violation of the privacy or other rights of the child.

-If the parent/guardian's allegations are sustained, the Superintendent shall order the correction or removal and destruction of the information.
+Within 30 days of receiving the request, the Charter LEA custodian of records or designee shall meet with the parent/child and with the employee (if still employed) who recorded the information in question.
+The Charter LEA shall then decide whether to sustain the allegations and amend the records as requested or deny the allegations.
+If the allegations are sustained, the Charter LEA shall order the correction or removal and destruction of the information.

-If the Superintendent denies any or all of the allegations, the parent/guardian may write within 30 days to appeal the decision to the Governing School Board.
-Within 30 days of receiving the written appeal, the Board shall meet in closed sessions with the parent/guardian and the employee (if still employed) who recorded the information in question.
-The Board shall then decide whether or not to sustain or deny the allegations.
-If the Board sustains any or all of the allegations, the Superintendent shall immediately correct or remove and destroy the information from the student's records, and so inform the parent/guardian in writing.
-The decision of the Governing School Board shall be final.
+If the Charter LEA disagrees with the request to amend the records, the parent/child may submit a written appeal within 30 days to the Charter LEA Governing Board.
+Within 30 days of receiving the written appeal, the Charter LEA Governing Board shall meet in closed session with the parent/child and the employee (if still employed) who recorded the information in question.
+The Charter LEA Governing Board shall then decide whether or not to sustain or deny the allegations.
+If the Charter LEA Governing Board sustains any or all of the allegations, it shall order the Charter LEA to immediately correct or remove and destroy the information in question.
+The decision of the Charter LEA Governing Board is final.
+The records of the Charter LEA Governing Board proceedings shall be maintained in a confidential manner for one year, after which they will be destroyed, unless the parent initiates legal proceedings within the prescribed period relative to the disputed information.